filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

 - New Round:
     - M produces a ticket at H, from B0's ticket (the min ticket at H-1)
-    - M draws the ticket from height H-K to generate an ElectionProof
+    - M draws the ticket from height H-K to generate a set of ElectionPoSt partial Tickets and uses them to run leader election
-    - That ElectionProof is invalid
+    - If M has no winning tickets
     - M has not heard about other blocks on the network.
 - New Round:
     - Epoch/Height is incremented to H + 1.
     - M generates a new ElectionProof with this new epoch number.
-    - That ElectionProof is valid
+    - If M has winning tickets
     - M generates a block B1 using the new ElectionProof and the ticket drawn last round.
     - M has received blocks B2, B3 from the network with the same parents and same height.
     - M forms a tipset {B1, B2, B3}